 The first sign of syphilis is a sore or ulcer (called a chancre) at the site of infection, usually the genitals, anus or mouth.
 The sore may be painless and hidden from view so may not be noticed.

 The sore usually appears about 3 weeks after infection and can last between 3 and 6 weeks before the sore heals.
 The sore will heal with or without treatment.
 However, without treatment the person remains infectious.

-Untreated primary syphilis progresses to the secondary stage, symptoms of which most commonly include rashes, often with red or brownish spots on the palms of the hands and soles of the feet.
+Untreated primary syphilis will progress to the next stage of disease.
+The secondary stage of infection with syphilis has different symptoms to the primary stage of infection.
+These symptoms include rashes, often with red or brownish spots on the palms of the hands and soles of the feet.
 Other symptoms include swollen lymph glands, fever, hair loss, muscle and joint aches, headaches, tiredness, and warty growths in skin folds, especially in the genital or anal areas.

 Symptoms of secondary syphilis can happen while the sore is healing or several weeks after it has healed.

 The symptoms of secondary syphilis can last up to 6 months and will disappear without treatment.
 However, without treatment the person remains infectious and the syphilis infection may progress to the late (tertiary) stage.

 If not treated, a small number of people will get late stage (tertiary) syphilis years after the initial infection.
 Late syphilis can cause damage to the heart, brain, nerves, eye, blood vessels, liver, bones and joints.

 People with late syphilis are not infectious to sexual contacts.

 A simple blood test is used to diagnose syphilis.
 The blood test may not pick up the early stages of infection and repeat tests may be necessary.